Law Firm Advertising… Right now you may be looking into advertising your law firm and you’re feeling overwhelmed with options. This post is going to

 In-House Web Developers

-If your website needs work to help it to better perform, we have in-house developers that focus exclusively on web design for attorneys
+If your website needs work to help it to better perform, we have in-house developers that focus exclusively on law firm website design

 What Is SEO?

 We know—there's so much conflicting information out there.

 You’ll talk to one SEO agency that swears by what they do, then talk to another one that says the exact opposite thing is what works.
 This is largely because Google now relies on an AI-driven, constantly evolving algorithm that changes in real time to user behavior.

 Many SEO shops are still engaging in practices that stopped working years ago and can possibly result in a website being penalized.
 Others have adapted their practices in response to the changes in the industry, engaging in SEO practices that are likely to result in long-term gains for a typical law firm.